MEADOWSCAPING for Biodiversity

-Careers in STEM fields (Science, Technology, Engineering, and Math) offer young women the potential for job satisfaction, good salaries, and opportunities for advancement.
+Careers in STEAM fields (Science, Technology, Engineering, Arts, and Math) offer young women the potential for job satisfaction, good salaries, and opportunities for advancement.

 The PROGRAMMING page includes descriptions of our programs.
 Each 50-minute workshop, focusing on one career and closely related careers, is the basic building block of our programs.